JetBrains/teamcity-documentation/topics/integrating-teamcity-with-docker.md

 ### Service Message to Report Pushed Image

-If TeamCity (for some reason) cannot determine that an image has been pushed, a user can send a special [Service Message](build-script-interaction-with-teamcity.md) to report this information to the TeamCity server:
+If TeamCity (for some reason) cannot determine that an image has been pushed, a user can send a special [service message](service-messages.md) to report this information to the TeamCity server:

 ```Shell